patricknharris/IEX-ELK-TopsTransform/README.md

 from io import BytesIO

-To retrieve these utilize the command: pip instal json pandas pycurl requests
+To retrieve these utilize the command: pip install json pandas pycurl requests

-Typing with no command line args, prints the "usage" python iex-elk.py
+Typing with no command line args, prints the "usage"; also see related screenshot checked in to repo, named iex-elk.py usage. python iex-elk.py
 Usage:
 ['iex-elk.py']